Mumbai: Cops refuse to arrest goons as they live in 'dangerous' area

-Versova cops finally registered a case against 12 goons who allegedly thrashed a couple on Friday; however, police refuse to go to Joseph Patel wadi, where the men stay, because it’s “too dangerous”
+Versova cops have filed case against 12 goons who allegedly thrashed fashion designer Pia Grace and her fiancé; however, police refuse to go to Joseph Patel wadi, where the men stay

 Two days after a fashion designer and her fiancé were attacked by 12 drunken goons in Aram Nagar, the Versova police finally got its act together and registered the case.

 Pia Grace says if the police are too scared to go inside Joseph Patel wadi, she will go inside with her female colleagues and nab the culprits